 - Place almonds into Vitamix.

-- Turn Vitamix on the lowest variable setting, quickly increase speed to highest variable setting and then to high power, meanwhile mixing the almonds vigorously with the tamper.
+- Turn Vitamix on the lowest variable setting, quickly increase speed to highest variable setting and then to high power while tamping the almonds.

-- If at any point you begin to smell the blender overheating, turn it off for a few minutes before resuming the blending process.
-If it actually does get too hot, the Vitamix has an automatic thermal shutoff to protect the motor.
+- If it actually does get too hot, the Vitamix has an automatic thermal shutoff to protect the motor.
 But it will not turn on again until it has cooled off and some time (maybe an hour) has passed.
 So be aware and use caution.